 Students/learners select one word to summarize a primary text, then write a paragraph defending their choice.

-Instead of (or in addition to) writing out notes for a class period, encourage your students to take notes by drawing small pictures depicting the class material to help students distill the concepts.
+Instead of writing notes for a class period, encourage your students to take notes by drawing small pictures depicting the class material to help students distill the concepts.

 Suggest a Technique